ksclarke/solr-iso639-filter/src/site/markdown/index.md

 * After you have built or downloaded the filter, learn how to [configure](configure.html "Configure Solr to use Solr ISO-639 Filter") it.

 _<br/>If you are interested in learning how you can run Solr from within Maven, take a look at one of my other projects, <a href="http://projects.freelibrary.info/solr-jetty-maven">solr-jetty-maven</a>.
-To add a new filter to Solr with <a href="http://projects.freelibrary.info/solr-jetty-maven">solr-jetty-maven</a>, you just need to add the filter as a dependency in the pom.xml file._
+To add a new filter to Solr with solr-jetty-maven, you just add the filter as a dependency in the pom.xml file._